MAPC/rental-listing-cleaner/README.md

 html_document: default
 ---

+# Setup
+You should copy .Renviron.template to .Renviron and set appropriate file path values.

 ## Notations on the code
 Considerations about the data structure and the settings of the code:

 - The warnings are ignored by the code

 ```{}
 options(warn=-1)